-The STS protocol, including both the encryption and MAC variants, is still vulnerable to misbinding attacks if the attacker B manages to register A's or C's public signature key as its own.
-This vulnerability is well known and caused by failure of the certification authority to verify that the subject possesses the private key.
-Nevertheless, the dependence on the CA following best practices can and should be avoided.
-The SIGMA protocol family by Krawczyk [33] computes the MAC explicitly on the message sender's identifier, rather than its signature.
-The SIGMA protocols are highly influential because they include the IKEv2 key exchange [31] and its predecessors in the IPsec protocol suite.
+authority to verify that the subject possesses the private key.
+Nevertheless, the dependence on the CA following best practices can and should be avoided, as in the protocols that we discuss next.

+The SIGMA protocol family by Krawczyk [2] computes the MAC explicitly on the message sender's identifier, rather than its signature, as seen in Fig. 3(a).
+The SIGMA protocols are highly influential because they include the IKEv2 key exchange [10] and its predecessors in the IPsec protocol suite.
 As a consequence, resistance to the misbinding attacks is considered one of the critical requirements for key-exchange protocols designed for the Internet.